Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

 How do we ensure no data is missed between snapshot and CDC process?

-Before starting the snapshot, we capture current lsn with `pg_current_wal_lsn`.
+Before starting the snapshot, we capture the current LSN with `pg_current_wal_lsn()`.

-The single value returned by SELECT pg_current_wal_lsn() represents the absolute location of the last point the primary server has written to the Write-Ahead Log (WAL).
+The single value returned by `SELECT pg_current_wal_lsn()` represents the absolute location of the last point the primary server has written to the Write-Ahead Log (WAL).

+We use this value as the starting LSN when we start the replication slot stream:

+`START_REPLICATION SLOT cdc_slot LOGICAL 0/12345678`

 ```
 Timeline: